Needlepoint

 Needlepoint is a type of canvas work, a form of embroidery in which yarn is stitched through a stiff open weave canvas.
 Traditionally needlepoint designs completely cover the canvas.
 Although needlepoint may be worked in a variety of stitches, many needlepoint designs use only a simple tent stitch and rely upon color changes in the yarn to construct the pattern.
 Needlepoint is the oldest form of canvas work.

 The degree of detail in needlepoint depends on the thread count of the underlying mesh fabric.
 Due to the inherent lack of suppleness of needlepoint, common uses include eyeglass cases, holiday ornaments, pillows, purses, upholstery, and wall hangings.

 History

 The roots of needlepoint go back thousands of years to the ancient Egyptians, who used small slanted stitches to sew up their canvas tents.
 Howard Carter, of Tutankhamen fame, found some needlepoint in the cave of a Pharaoh who had lived around 1500 BC.

 Modern needlepoint descends from the canvas work in tent stitch, done on an evenly woven open ground fabric that was a popular domestic craft in the 16th century.

+During the Renaissance era, needlepoint evolved into a more detailed craft and Venice became a key center for innovation as Venetian designs spread across Europe through the assistance of new emerging trade routes.

 Further development of needlepoint was influenced in the 17th century by Bargello and in the 19th century by shaded Berlin wool work in brightly colored wool yarn.
 Upholstered furniture became fashionable in the 17th century, and this prompted the development of a more durable material to serve as a foundation for the embroidered works of art.
 In 18th century America, needlepoint was used as a preparatory skill to train young women to sew their own clothing.
+The Industrial Revolution in the 18th and 19th centuries made needlepoint more accessible through pre-printed canvases and it became a popular pastime especially in England where it became associated with refinement and domestic life.

+In the aftermath of World War II, needlepointing became tied to the ideas about gender and masculinity in the United States.
+Needlepointing was strongly associated with femininity and as a result men who participated in the craft were viewed as violating traditional gender roles which contributed to broader anxieties in the "post war period" about the "feminization of men".